 - Preliminary program proposal

-- Pre-requisite completion statement, demonstrating completion of required prerequisite course work in multivariate calculus and intermediate microeconomics
+- Pre-requisite completion statement, demonstrating completion of required prerequisite course work in calculus and economics

 If admitted, you will add the Public Policy degree program via the Graduate Authorization Petition.
 For joint degree students, you will also need to submit the "Tuition Agreement for Students with Multiple Programs" in Axess.